 You’re going to file the claim on behalf of the employee and you want to get it right for the employee’s sake.

 Workers Compensation Insurance Cost

 If you have employees, you need to have workers compensation insurance for your business.
-Workers compensation is regulated by your state, but you have to buy it from an insurance company.
+Workers Compensation Attorney is regulated by your state, but you have to buy it from an insurance company.